Innoxia/liliths-throne-public/lilithsThroneBuildTutorial.md

 Alternatively, you can use a fully local copy:
 1. Go to https://github.com/Innoxia/liliths-throne-public in your preferred web browser and click "Clone or Download", then "Download ZIP".
 2. Extract the zip file where you want the project to be.
-3. In IDEA, go to "File" > "New" > "Project from Existing Sources".
+3. In IDEA, go to [File -> New -> Project from Existing Sources].
 4. Navigate to the folder you extracted in step 2, select it and click "OK".
 5. In the next prompt, select "Import project from external model" and pick "Maven".
 6. Click "Next" multiple times and then "Finish".
 Configure the project as desired, but the default settings should be fine.

-Your IDE should now load the project tree with ressources, sources, etc. and generate project files as needed.
+Your IDE should now load the project tree with resources, sources, etc. and generate project files as needed.
 Next, you need to create run configurations:
-1. For the default quick start, press Ctrl + Shift + A and search for "Edit Configurations".
+1. For the default quick start, press [Ctrl + Shift + A] and search for "Edit Configurations".
 Open the action with that name.
 2. In the dialogue, click the "+" in the top left corner and choose "Application".
 3. Pick a name for the configuration that you will recognize (e.g. "Build and run").
 4. Click the "..." next to the "Main class" text field and search for "Main".
 Pick the class with that name (com.lilithsthrone.main) and click "OK".
 5. Click "Apply" and/or "OK".

 You should now be able to build and run the game using the new run configuration (which should be selected by default).
-The default hotkey is Shift + F10.
+The default hotkey is [Shift + F10].
 Since this does not create a .jar file, you can add Maven run configurations to package and deploy a file that you can move to another computer:
-1. Return to the "Edit Configurations" window (use Ctrl + Shift + A if you can't find it).
+1. Return to the "Edit Configurations" window (use [Ctrl + Shift + A] if you can't find it).
 2. Click the "+" and add a "Maven" configuration.
 3. Pick a name for the configuration (e.g. "Package .jar")
 4. Set "package" as the command option (without quotation marks).
 5. Click "Apply" and/or "OK".

-Running the newly created configuration (Shift + F10, make sure that the correct configuration is selected in the top right corner) should create a runnable .jar file in the "target" directory within your working directory.
+Running the newly created configuration ([Shift + F10], make sure that the correct configuration is selected in the top right corner) should create a runnable .jar file in the "target" directory within your working directory.
 You can rename this file to whatever you want.

-Note that the "data" directory (that stores settings and save games) may be overriden during the building process, so make a backup of it beforehand.
+Note that the "data" directory (that stores settings and save games) may be overridden during the building process, so make a backup of it beforehand.

 ### Common issues

 #### The Main class isn't recognized and unresolved symbol errors for Java

 The importer sometimes fails to set the correct JDK for your project.
-1. Open the "Project Structure" dialogue (the default keybind is Ctrl + Shift + Alt + S or search for it with Ctrl + Shift + A)
+1. Open the "Project Structure" dialogue (the default keybind is [Ctrl + Shift + Alt + S] or search for it with [Ctrl + Shift + A]).
 2. In the "Project" tab, select an appropriate project SDK from the drop-down menu.
-3. If there is none, click "New..." > "JDK" and locate it manually.
-Note that it must be for Java version 1.8 or higher.
+3. If there is none, click [New... -> JDK] and locate it manually.
+Note that it must be for Java version 1.8.